Leilamag/C-Programming/07-Comments.md

 - to comment out a line of code instead deleting the line of code.

-In C, `#` is not used for commenting lines of code like it is, in python - here it is used for preprocessor directives.
+In C `#` is not used for commenting lines of code like it is, in python - here it is used for preprocessor directives.

 ## Method 1